onesysadmin/docker-awscli/README.md

 A docker container that has awscli installed to run.

+## Docker Memory Limit

+If you need to enter a memory limit to run the docker, ie. Amazon ECS, the awscli command will need at least 40MB of memory to run.
+If possible, you should test the command you're going to run.
+Upping the memory limit to 80MB-100MB will be safer.

 ## Usage

 The container is primarily used to launch awscli util to run the `aws` command.
 To run it using instance profile credentials (or not providing any credentials), use: